Working in work, health and safety has allowed me to develop a wide range of knowledge and experience around wellbeing and health topics

-- Create a safe space that you use to work on these kind of products.
+- Create a safe space that you use to work on these kinds of products.
 Take all steps to ensure that it is a safe space and that any dust generation is controlled and accounted for with the appropriate safety measures.
-This will protect you and also others from secondary exposure
+This will protect you and others from secondary exposure.

 - minimise dust that is created, with things like using wet cutting techniques and adequate ventilation and filtering of air.

-I am absolutely no expert in this area, but have done my research as I am passionate about it given my families history.
+I am absolutely no expert in this area but have done my research as I am passionate about it given my family's history.
 All advice is my opinion and should be treated as such, it should not replace the advice of trained professionals.

 In closing, please everyone be mindful of the risks associated with this substance and stay safe.